kaima2022/SUE-Sim/src/internet/doc/tcp.rst

 In the ns-3.34 release, the default congestion control algorithm was set to CUBIC from NewReno.

-CUBIC was extended to support Reno-friendliness (see RFC 9438 Section 4.3) in the ns-3.41 release.
-This feature is called 'TCP friendliness' in earlier versions of the CUBIC RFCs, and in the Linux and ns-3 implementations.

 Acknowledgments
 +++++++++++++++

 As mentioned above, |ns3| TCP has had multiple authors and maintainers over the years.
 Several publications exist on aspects of |ns3| TCP, and users of |ns3| TCP are requested to cite one of the applicable papers when publishing new work.

 A general reference on the current architecture is found in the following paper:

 * Maurizio Casoni, Natale Patriciello, Next-generation TCP for ns-3 simulator, Simulation Modelling Practice and Theory, Volume 66, 2016, Pages 81-93. (http://www.sciencedirect.com/science/article/pii/S1569190X15300939)

 For an academic peer-reviewed paper on the SACK implementation in ns-3, please refer to: